jweigelt/swbf2admin/readme.md

 - .NET Framework(or equivalent) v4.6.1 or newer (https://www.microsoft.com/net/download/windows)
 - Visual C++ Redistributable x86 2015: (https://www.microsoft.com/en-us/download/details.aspx?id=48145)

-If you are planning on hosting a GoG/Steam server you will also need a GOG Galaxy account which has SWBF2 in it's library.
+If you are planning on hosting a GoG/Steam server you will also need a GOG Galaxy account owning SWBF2.

 ### Minimal setup
 Extract all files to a destination of your choice, run SWBF2Admin.exe.
 You will be prompted to set webadmin credentials.
 Enter username and password of your choice.
 Close SWBF2Admin afterwards.
 ```
-NOTE: should you ever forget your credentials, run reset_webcreds.bat.
+NOTE: Should you ever forget your credentials, run reset_webcredentials.bat.
 This will delete all webadmin accounts and prompt you for new default credentials.
 ```
 ##### Optional: using the original server package
 If you want to run the old dedicated server, open core.xml,set